aarons-talks/2019-08-23-GopherCon-UK/README.md

 $ docker run -p 3000:3000 -e GO_ENV=development -e ATHENS_GO_GET_WORKERS=5 -e ATHENS_STORAGE_TYPE=disk -e ATHENS_DISK_STORAGE_ROOT=/athens -v $ATHENS_ARCHIVE:/athens gomods/athens:v0.5.0
 ```

+>Set `ATHENS_ARCHIVE` to wherever your archive lives.
+If, for example, it is on a USB key, set it to `/Volumes/MyKey` (this is where it would most likely live on a Mac)

 Next, clear out your cache again:

 ```console